Tracking Eta: Tropical storm warning issued for Tampa Bay area

 - North of the Suwannee River to Aucilla River, Florida

-Although the center of the storm may pass Tampa Bay just offshore, tropical storm-force winds and bands of heavy rain will be possible through Thursday, especially in the Tropical Storm Warning area.
+Although the center of the storm may pass Tampa Bay just offshore, tropical-storm-force winds and bands of heavy rain will be possible through Thursday.

-Tropical Storm Eta already made landfall around 11 p.m.
-Sunday night ET on Lower Matecumbe Key, Florida.
-But, a second Florida landfall is possible.
+Eta already made landfall around 11 p.m.
+Sunday on Lower Matecumbe Key, Florida, and a second Florida landfall is possible.

 The NHC is also tracking two other disturbances.

 The NHC is also tracking Disturbance 1 in the Caribbean.
 It is a storm that all interests in the Gulf of Mexico will need to track closely.
-It currently has a 70-percent chance of developing into another tropical cyclone in the next 5 days.
+It currently has an 80-percent chance of developing into another tropical cyclone in the next 5 days.

-RELATED: Hurricane Eta making 'catastrophic' landfall in Nicaragua with 140-mph winds, a Category 4 storm

 ►Breaking news and weather alerts: Get the free 10 Tampa Bay app